thekana/ksql/design-proposals/klip-59-json-functions.md

 If one argument represents a valid JSON and the other one does not, then return the valid string as a result of concatenation.

-Given that concatenation of invalid JSON strings is an exceptional situation, I believe that we should return `NULL` if any input is not a JSON.
+Given that concatenation of invalid JSON strings is an exceptional situation, we should return `NULL` if any input is not a JSON.
 This way, we avoid ambiguity if a user needs to trace back how they got certain results.

 If this function returns the valid record in the case when the other one is invalid, from the user perspective, there are 3 possibilities how they ended up with this result: